dgerabagi/aiascent-dev/prompt.md

 'use client';
 {
   /*
+  Cycle 50: Expand content for all sections based on A34.
   Cycle 31: Add 'use client' directive.
   - This page imports MissionSectionBlock, which uses client-side hooks (useState, useEffect).
   - Therefore, this page must also be a Client Component to be used in the App Router.